pnlinh/practice-elasticsearch/README.md

 }
 ```

-# Size of Results Resturned
+# Size of Results Returned
 - The default value is `10`
 - This uses the `size` parameter.

 ```
 GET /ecommerce/product/_search?q=name:pasta&size=2

-# Expected: hits.total 10 or 11, but only show two results.
 ```
+> Expect: hits.total 10 or 11, but only show two results.

 ## DSL
 ```